The Eighth Biennale of Israeli Ceramics 2016

 of awe and humility.
 In all, this installation merged personal memory with

-collective creation, ancient tradition with present-day vulnerability, forming a
+collective creation, ancient tradition with present-day vulnerabilit

 Becoming Plastic 2022 Benyamini Contemporary Ceramics Center